webyrd/multi-quine/README.md

 Language 1 supports 'cons' but not 'list', while language 2 supports 'list' but not 'cons'.

-See the test "multi-lang-quines-langs-1-and-2-non-cheeky" for an example of multi-language quine inference:
+Here is a pair of programs from the "multi-lang-quines-langs-1-and-2-non-cheeky" multi-language quine inference test.

 Language 1 program using `cons` but not `list` (that is, all occurrences of `list` are quoted):